ecdysisxyz/StableCredit/README.md

 # Overview
 ## Features
+### Stablecoin Issuance
-Stablecoin Issuance: Users can issue stablecoins by providing collateral.
+Users can issue stablecoins by providing collateral.
+### Loan Applications
-Loan Applications: Users can submit loan applications, which can be voted on by other users based on their transaction history.
+Users can submit loan applications, which can be voted on by other users based on their transaction history.
+### Voting Mechanism
-Voting Mechanism: Users with governance tokens can vote to freeze or unfreeze other users.
+Users with governance tokens can vote to freeze or unfreeze other users.
+### Credit Scoring
-Credit Scoring: The protocol calculates credit scores based on transaction history, which influences voting power.
+The protocol calculates credit scores based on transaction history, which influences voting power.

-Contracts
+# Contracts
+## Main Bundle
+### Initializer.sol
+This contract initializes the protocol with the name, symbol, and decimals for the stablecoin.

+### IssueStableCoin.sol
+This contract allows users to issue stablecoins by providing collateral.
+The stablecoins are minted and added to the user's balance.

-ERC20Functions.sol
+### ERC20Functions.sol
 This contract provides the basic ERC-20 functions including transfer, approve, transferFrom, balanceOf, allowance, name, symbol, decimals, and totalSupply.

+### Transfer.sol
+This contract handles the transfer of stablecoins between users, updating credit scores and recording transaction history.

-Freeze.sol
+### Freeze.sol
 This contract allows staked users to propose and vote on freezing other users.
 If a user is frozen, the credit scores of users who transacted with the frozen user are reduced by 10%.

-GovernanceToken.sol
-This contract implements a governance token that can be staked to gain voting power.
-Users can vote to freeze or unfreeze other users.

-Initializer.sol
-This contract initializes the protocol with the name, symbol, and decimals for the stablecoin.

-IssueStableCoin.sol
-This contract allows users to issue stablecoins by providing collateral.
-The stablecoins are minted and added to the user's balance.

-LoanApplicationContract.sol
-This contract allows users to submit loan applications.
-Other users can vote on these applications based on their transaction history with the borrower.

-### StableCoin.sol
-This contract implements the stablecoin using the ERC-20 standard, with additional logic for issuing coins based on provided collateral.

 ### SubmitLoanApplication.sol
 This contract handles the submission and voting process for loan applications.
 It calculates voting power based on past transaction amounts.

+## Governance Token Bundle
-### Transfer.sol
+### GovernanceToken.sol
-This contract handles the transfer of stablecoins between users, updating credit scores and recording transaction history.
+This contract implements a governance token that can be staked to gain voting power.
+Users can vote to freeze or unfreeze other users.

-## Storage
+# Storage
 ### Schema.sol
 This library defines the data structures used by the protocol, including user data, loan applications, transactions, freeze proposals, and unfreeze proposals.